 Pretty much everyone agrees that it’s nice to ride in a comfortable saddle.
-Most likely, horses would, too.
-In the last few years, the horse’s saddle has received a good bit of attention in equine studies, especially as to how it related to welfare, performance, and safety issues for horses and riders.
+Most likely, horses would agree that a saddle should be comfortable for them, too.
+In the last decade or so, the horse’s saddle has received a good bit of attention in equine studies, especially as to how it related to welfare, performance, and safety issues for horses and riders.
 While most saddle research has been conducted on English-type saddles, proper saddle fit is an important consideration no matter what the horse’s use.
-Researchers are finding that horse problems can occur when welfare, safety, and performance considerations are not considered together as pertains to a well-fitting saddle.
+When welfare, safety, and performance considerations of a well-fitting saddle are not considered, researchers have found that horse problems (particularly lameness) can occur.

 When it comes to “proper” saddle fit, there are a couple of things that pretty much everyone seems to agree on.
 First, as a general rule, saddles and pads should help distribute the weight of the rider fairly evenly over the horse’s back.
 Second, they should avoid pressure points or “bridging” from the withers to a spot on the horse’s back.
 Beyond that, well, things can get a bit murky.
 The devil, as they say, is in the details (“they” meaning nobody is exactly sure who said it in the first place).

 Saddle problems are not necessarily easy to study.
 One reason is that there are so many variables related to the saddle itself.
-For example, solid wooden trees, such as are common in Western saddles, differ greatly from the spring trees found in English saddles.
+For example, solid wooden trees, such as are common in Western saddles, differ greatly from the spring trees commonly found in English saddles.
 Many trees are made with synthetic materials; treeless saddles are also made for both disciplines.
 Even with treeless saddles there is no, “One size fits all.”
-Treeless saddles differ in their construction, flexibility, and the that that force is transferred to the horse’s back.
+Treeless saddles differ in their construction and flexibility, but force is still transferred via the saddle to the horse’s back.

 One thing that has remained something of a constant is that most saddles are constructed based on principles that have existed for centuries.
-So as much as we may think we know about how saddles should fit, it may even be that other designs not yet considered will be preferable.
+So as much as we may think we know about how saddles should fit, it may even be that other designs that have not yet even been considered will be preferable, although there’s probably only so much that can be done.

 Of course, with all of the variables to consider in the saddle, padding is yet another consideration.
-English saddles typically rely on cushioning built into the saddle itself, whereas Western saddles typically are cushioned by a heavy pad.
+English saddles typically rely on cushioning built into the saddle itself, whereas Western saddles typically are cushioned by heavy padding.
 Wool flocking is favored by some, but foam flocking can also be effective.
 Shim pads can help redistribute pressure.
 Gel pads do not respond quickly to pressure changes, and may not be ideal when the saddle is rapidly loaded.
-It’s always something.
+There’s always something to discuss, when it comes t pads, and always a different option, it seems.

 It’s pretty annoying when saddles start slipping around on a horse’s back.
 In fact, saddle slipping can contribute to poor performance and even lameness.
 But here’s the thing: a slipping saddle is not necessarily a saddle problem.
-Lameness can cause saddles to slip due to gait asymmetries and saddle slip can ultimately cause lameness: it’s a chicken and egg thing.
-In fact, in one study, horses with lameness of the hind legs appear to be as much as 52 times more likely to have a slipping saddle than do horses that’s aren’t lame.
+Lameness can cause saddles to slip due to gait asymmetries.
+On the other hand, saddle slip can ultimately cause lameness: it’s a chicken and egg thing.
+Honestly, it’s not something that’s been studied much. but in one study, horses with lameness of the hind legs appear to be as much as 52 times more likely to have a slipping saddle than do horses that’s aren’t lame (CLICK HERE).
 Usually, saddles slip on the side of the horse with the lame leg, and, as might be expected, saddle slip tends to be more pronounced when the horse travels in a circle.

+Believe it or not, a saddle that was fitted with even contact and uniform flocking has been associated with saddle slip, and so have evenly balanced saddles.
 A poorly flocked saddle, where there’s more or less flocking on one side or the other, can can also contribute to a saddle slipping problem.
-Saddle slipping is reduced when heavier riders ride lame horses, but when the saddle is the problem, heavier riders cause the saddles to slip all by themselves.
+As you might imagine, saddles can slip when riders sit crookedly.
+Saddle slipping is reduced when heavier riders ride lame horses (they effectively smash the saddle down on the horse’s back), but when the saddle fit itself is the problem, heavier riders can actually cause the saddles to slip all by themselves.
+Horses with a large back shaper tend to also have slipping saddles.
 It’s always something.
+(CLICK HERE to learn more.)

 THE HORSE’S BACK

 Of course, a horse’s back shape can change over time.
-This is probably obvious to anyone who has seen backs drop in older horses, but changes in the shape of the horse’s back can occur when saddle fit is improved, as horses become more fit, and as they gain weight, as well.
+This is probably obvious to anyone who has seen backs drop in older horses, or has seen their horse’s back muscles get bigger as the horse becomes more fit.
+Saddle fit changes as a horse gains weight, as well.
 On the other hand, lameness has negative effects on the shape of the horse’s back.
 Saddle fit can even change during exercise.
 For example, sound horses can experience an increase in back width during exercise that can result in a tight saddle, even when saddle fit was good at the start of exercise.

-Of course, the rider can influence things, too.
+Of course, this isn’t just a horse:saddle relationship. the rider can influence things, too.

 If saddle slipping is noted by an observer, or reported as a problem by the rider, it can help to have the horse ridden by a different rider to see if the problem still occurs.
 If the saddle is still slipping, the problem may be more likely to be related to a primary lameness.

 One of the problems with getting an “ideal” saddle fit – even one that’s been fitted by one of the many people who have opinions in this area – is that saddles are typically fitted when horses are standing still.
-That’s great – probably inevitable, because it’s hard to measure a horse when you’re chasing him around – but when the horse moves, the shape of the back changes.
+It’s not – or at least it shouldn’t be – easy to evaluate saddle fit in a standing horse because there are some areas that you just can’t see.
+That’s said, it’s really hard to measure a horse when you’re chasing him around.
+Still, when the horse moves, the shape of the back changes.
 Furthermore, each gait has its own characteristic pressure pattern.
 Add in rider movement – for example, at a rising trot, forces are exerted on a relatively small spot (the stirrups) as the rider pushes up – and you’ve got a whole lot of things that make it hard to figure out just what, exactly, is “ideal.”
+Plus, you can be pretty sure that “ideal” fit recommended by one saddle fitter is “unimaginably horrible” by another.
+Farriers are kind of like that sometimes, too.

 All that said, while saddle fitting is important, it’s probably most important in higher level performance horses.
 While you certainly want to have a saddle that fits your horse well, if your a pleasure or trail rider, or you just like to see if you can win a yellow ribbon at the occasional show, “precise” saddle fitting and custom saddles may not be worth the expense or effort.
-But you still may want one.
+But you still may want one because they’re often really pretty and come with a lot of “Oh!” factor in and around the barns and shows.

 BY THE WAY: You should be comfortable in the saddle, too.